FirewallDragon/amulet-of-entropy/docs/Customize.md

 ## Bonus Modes

-I'll be adding some additional modes soon, including common D&D dice.
-Stay tuned!
-You'll find the bonus images and some code you can copy in the [src/bonus](../src/bonus) directory.
-I'll also add some other splash screen images you can use.
+I've added several sets of images in the [src/bonus](../src/bonus) directory that you can use to create new modes for the Amulet.
+See the [README file](../src/bonus/modes/README.md) there for example code.

+I've also added some other splash screen images you can use in the [src/bonus/splashscreen_images](src/bonus/splashscreen_images) directory.

 ## Flash Memory Full